ilumsden/libfdr/README.md

 # Libfdr

 **This repository is a copy of Dr. Jim Plank's libraries for fields, doubly-linked lists, and red-black trees.
 All rights are his.
-I've made this repo so that other people can have easy, up-to-date access to this library without being connected to the computers UTK's Hydra computer lab.**
+I've made this repo so that other people can have easy, up-to-date access to this library without being connected to the computers UTK's Hydra computer lab.
+Below are Dr. Plank's disclamers, documentation info, and licensing info.**

 Libraries for fields, doubly-linked lists and red-black trees.
 Copyright (C) 2001 James S. Plank